onemest9-lgtm/Mesty-Code/README.md

 To write code, click on the folder and open the folder where your project is located.
 Create folders, files, and more!

+# Information

+When will many features appear?

+Many features will appear in beta 1.0, or otherwise, release 1.0.

+In this update, I'll try to quickly add everything you need.

+As a working marketplace, you can write plugins, so stay tuned!

+There will be a lot of new features!

 # Links

 https://www.donationalerts.com/r/1mmst1off